 They say some women have a certain type when looking for someone of the opposite sex.
-Now, a new study is suggesting that sexist men and women may have more in common than their attitudes.
-In the new issue of the journal Sex Roles, men who have a penchant for one night stands and have sexist views are more likely to go after women they're interested in with an aggressive attitude that includes isolation and teasing.
+Well, we found a study suggesting that sexist men and women may have more in common than their attitudes.
+In anissue of the journal Sex Roles, men who have a penchant for one night stands and have sexist views are more likely to go after women they’re interested in with an aggressive attitude that includes isolation and teasing.

 Women who have sexist views toward other women and also have a preference for hookups are more likely to respond favorably to the aggressive pursuit of men, indicating that they may be in fact made for each other.